Epochalypse-Project/epochalypse-project.github.io/index.md

 - Embedded devices in factories, vehicles, and buildings
 - Internet of Things (IoT) devices in homes and cities
 - Software that was written decades ago but still runs important services

+## Why This Matters to Everyone

+Think of the internet like a giant ecosystem where everything depends on everything else.
+No single person or company owns or controls the whole internet.
+When one part breaks, other parts can usually take over - that's why the internet is normally so tough.

+But here's the thing: if enough important pieces break at once, the whole system could collapse.
+It's like pulling too many blocks from a Jenga tower.

+## A Problem Nobody Fully Owns

+This is what we call a "tragedy of the commons" - a situation where everybody uses a shared resource (the internet), but nobody feels 100% responsible for fixing it.
+Each company might think:

+* "Our devices are just a small part of the internet"
+* "Someone else will probably fix the important parts"
+* "Updating old systems costs money with no immediate benefit"

+## Could the Internet Really Break?

+Here's the honest truth: we don't know exactly what will happen.
+But we can make some educated guesses:

+* If only a few devices fail (5-10% of critical systems), we'll see annoying outages but the internet will survive
+* If too many important systems fail at once (15-30% of critical infrastructure), we could see massive disruptions or even temporary collapse of significant portions of the internet

+The scariest part is how security systems might fail.
+When time suddenly jumps backward, security certificates could stop working across the entire internet.
+This would be like all the locks on all the doors suddenly changing at once.

+This isn't just a technical problem - it's a cooperation problem.
+We need people, companies, and governments to work together on something that won't become an emergency for years.
+That's incredibly hard to coordinate, but incredibly important to solve.

 ## Are We Too Late?